hipc-book/hipc-book.github.io/_practicals/1-introduction_to_c-1.md

 ## Getting Started With C

 We will begin these labs with the traditional "Hello, world!" program.
-Remember - C is not an object-oriented language, meaning there are no classes or objects to worry about.
+Remember -- C is not an object-oriented language, meaning there are no classes or objects to worry about.
 Much like Java, C has a limited set of language features out of the box.
-Additional functionality is packaged into libraries which must be then be included.
+Additional functionality is packaged into libraries which must then be included.
 This keeps the core language simple and is conceptually similar Java's `import` mechanism.
-To perform I/O to the terminal, we use the standard IO library ([`stdio.h`](http://linux.die.net/man/3/stdio)).
+To perform I/O to the terminal, we use the standard I/O library ([`stdio.h`](http://linux.die.net/man/3/stdio)).
 This contains the [`printf()`](http://linux.die.net/man/3/printf) function which is used to print a formatted string to the screen.

 **Note:** comments in C follow the same conventions as Java. `//` indicates a single line comment, `/* */` is a block comment.